i10416/terraform-provider-piano/docs/resources/contract.md

 ### Optional

 - `description` (String) The description of the contract
-- `is_hard_seats_limit_type` (Boolean) The seats limit type (false: a notification is sent if the number of seats is exceeded, true: no user can access if the number of seats is exceeded)
 - `landing_page_url` (String) The relative URL of the contract.
 It will be appended to the licensing base URL to get the complete landing page URL

 ### Read-Only